JohPa8696/TechnicalChallenge/README.md

     - Azure AD App Service Principal:
         - Terraform uses a Service Principal credentials to authenticate to your Azure subscription.
         - To create a App Service Principal with a contributor privileges, follow the microsoft document [Create App service principal](https://learn.microsoft.com/en-us/azure/active-directory/develop/howto-create-service-principal-portal)
-        - Use existing or create a new application secret. *Please take notes of the those secrets and use when running terraform apply*
+        - Use existing or create a new application secret.
+        - *Please take notes of the those secrets and use when running terraform apply*
+            - Subcription ID
+            - Tenant ID
+            - Application ID
+            - Secret ID

 - Deployment:
-    - Navigate to Infrastructure folder
+    - Navigate to Infrastructure folder.
-    - Execute terraform:
+    - Execute terraform, and enter the values above when prompted:

             ```
             terraform init
-            ```
-            ```

             terraform apply
             ```